 Many are still trying to comprehend Weiland’s passing.
-Aside from speculations of Scott Weiland’s underlying cause of death, an outpouring of condolences and fond memories have also emerged over the last several days.
+Aside from speculations around Scott Weiland’s underlying cause of death, an outpouring of condolences and fond memories has also emerged over the last several days.
 The grief and heartfelt goodbyes speak to Weiland’s impact on multiple generations.

-Billy Corgan of the Smashing Pumpkins penned a thoughtful eulogy in honor of Weiland, attributing the singer’s impact on a generation and beyond to the legendary Kurt Cobain.
+Billy Corgan of the Smashing Pumpkins penned a thoughtful eulogy in honor of Weiland, comparing the singer’s impact to that had by the legendary Kurt Cobain.

 The remaining members of Stone Temple Pilots also offered their own touching farewell message on the band’s Facebook page.

-However, it was the mother of Weiland’s children, Mary Forsberg Weiland, who offered one of the most poignant and honest thoughts on the singer’s death in an open letter published by Rolling Stone.
+It was the mother of Weiland’s children, Mary Forsberg Weiland, who offered some of the most poignant and honest thoughts on the singer’s death in an open letter published by Rolling Stone.

 On December 7th, on the behalf of her teenage children, Ms. Weiland wrote: